swanss/peptide_design/README.md

 1. Clone the repo https://github.com/Grigoryanlab/Mosaist
 2. Follow the instructions to install

+Note: this is the latest commit that has been tested `0d32bdab24d71cc2131712b73fc366c3855368dc` (from Oct 12, 2023)

 ### FreeSASA

-1. Go to http://freesasa.github.io/ , download the latest tarball into the same directory containing the `peptide_design` repo and extract.
+1. Go to the following [link](https://github.com/mittinatten/freesasa/releases/download/2.0.3/freesasa-2.0.3.tar.gz) to download version 2.0.3 of freesasa into the same directory containing the `peptide_design` repo and extract.
 2. Run `./configure --disable-threads --disable-xml --disable-json`
 3. Run `make all`.
 You should see that the library `libfreesasa.a` is created.